 Oh, yes, there are many gifts of going through the change.
 I’m not just talking about no longer fussing over periods or worrying about getting pregnant.
 I’m talking about soul gifts.
+The gift of menopause!

 It’s the challenge of our shifting hormones that becomes the fuel for our transformation.
 In menopause, we become the embodiment of wisdom.
 No longer bleeding out our wisdom every month, we retain our life lessons and experience, allowing them to ferment into an amazing elixir that we may share with others.
 We become the wise sages we once sought.